-In an ERP study (Burra et al., 2019), participants were tasked with identifying an image of a specific flower amidst similar ones, with either a neutral (leaf) or a threatening (spider) stimulus presented as a distractor.
-As previously mentioned in the systematic review of attentional allocation to salient stimuli, the N2pc component, occurring between 200-300ms post-stimulus, serves as a valuable indicator of attentional selection.
-According to the attentional allocation hypothesis, this component signifies attention directed toward the stimulus (Luck & Hillyard, 1990) while the attentional selection hypothesis posits that the amplitude of the component is influenced by the effort required to inhibit surrounding distracting stimuli, with greater effort correlating with a higher amplitude (Luck & Hillyard, 1994; Czigler et al., 2006; Czigler, Sulykos, & Kecskés-Kovács, 2014).
-Another reliable marker is the Pd component (distractor positivity), representing a contralateral lateral-occipital positive wave occurring between 300 and 350ms after the presentation of the stimulus.
-This electrophysiological signal signifies attentional inhibition and is evident during the presentation of distracting stimuli (Hickey, Di Lollo, & McDonald, 2009; Sawaki & Luck, 2010).
+In an ERP study (Burra et al., 2019), participants were tasked with identifying a specific flower image amidst similar ones, with either a neutral (leaf) or a threatening (spider) stimulus presented as distractor.
+As previously mentioned in the systematic review of attentional allocation to salient stimuli, the N2pc component, occurring between 200-300 ms post-stimulus, serves as a valuable indicator of attentional selection.
+According to the attentional allocation hypothesis, this component signifies attention directed toward the stimulus (Luck and Hillyard, 1990) while the attentional selection hypothesis posits that the amplitude of the component is influenced by the effort required to inhibit surrounding distracting stimuli-greater effort correlates with a higher amplitude (Luck and Hillyard, 1994; Czigler et al., 2006; Czigler, Sulykos, and Kecskés-Kovács, 2014).
+Another reliable marker is the Pd component (distractor positivity), representing a contralateral lateral-occipital positive wave occurring between 300 and 350 ms post-stimulus presentation.
+This electrophysiological signal signifies attentional inhibition and is evident during the presentation of distracting stimuli (Hickey, Di Lollo, and McDonald, 2009; Sawaki and Luck, 2010).
 The results showed increased behavioural interference, indicated by slower reaction times and reduced accuracy, when a threatening distractor was present compared to a neutral one.
-ERP results revealed N2pc was present only for target detection, and Pd was present for both distractors.
-This suggested inhibition by participants, but with a delayed suppression for spider distractors.
+ERP results revealed N2pc present only for target detection, and Pd for both distractors, suggesting inhibition by participants, but with a delayed suppression for spider distractors.
 A second experiment ruled out visual differences as the cause of delay, involving a foveal task where participants were instructed to locate a missing pixel on the fixation cross.
 The distractors remained the same as in the first experiment (flowers and one spider or leaf singleton).
 This manipulation reduced attention to the peripheral search display.
 While the amplitude of the posterior positivity remained the same for spider and leaf distractors, the timing of suppression differed.
-This suggests that the effects of attentional selection and suppression combined, causing the delay in suppression for threatening stimuli.
+This suggests that attentional selection and suppression combined, causing the delay in suppression for threatening stimuli.

 Zsidó et al. (2023) aimed to compare the impact of stimuli with different emotions on orienting and executive attentional processes.
 In two eye-tracking studies, participants were exposed to emotionally charged (threatening, nonthreatening negative, positive) and neutral pictures as distractors during a visual search task under different cognitive load conditions (easy, hard).
+In this task, participants were instructed to find numbers in a matrix centred on the screen, in ascending order from 1-10 (easy task) or 1-35 (hard task) as fast as they can.
+Distractor pictures could either appear beside the corner of the matrix (near position) or in the corner of the screen (far position).
 Behavioural findings indicated that participants were slower to locate the first target number (number 1) when the distractor was threatening, but overall task completion times were accelerated in this condition compared to other emotional valences.
 Moreover, participants directed their gaze toward threatening distractors earlier and for longer durations, especially under more challenging task conditions.
-This pattern was not observed for positive and nonthreatening images, suggesting that threatening stimuli indeed hold a distinctive prominence, aligning with prior studies emphasising the acceleration of processing of threatening stimuli, potentially driven by differential engagement of brain circuits.
-Zsido et al. (2018) argued that, concerning threatening stimuli, the arousal stimulation effect posits that although irrelevant threatening stimuli may initially hinder performance by capturing attention, the heightened arousal they induce can potentially offset this negative impact, leading to improved performance compared to when irrelevant neutral stimuli are presented.
-The elevated arousal associated with threatening stimuli might stimulate the cognitive system, facilitating the rapid allocation of cognitive resources to the task and minimising distraction interference.
+This pattern was not observed for positive and nonthreatening images, suggesting that threatening stimuli indeed hold a distinctive prominence, aligning with prior studies emphasizing accelerated processing of threatening stimuli, potentially driven by differential engagement of brain circuits.
+Zsido et al. (2018) argued that concerning threatening stimuli, the arousal stimulation effect posits that, although irrelevant threatening stimuli may initially hinder performance by capturing attention, the heightened arousal they induce can potentially offset this negative impact, leading to improved performance compared to when irrelevant neutral stimuli are presented.
+The elevated arousal associated with threatening stimuli might stimulate the cognitive system, facilitating the rapid allocation of cognitive resources to the task and minimizing distraction interference.